portworx/px-docs/get-started-px-enterprise.md

 ![Overview page in Portworx console](images/overview.png "Overview page in Portworx console")

-Use the top row of the cluster Overview page to navigate to server Nodes, manage Storage, view Containers, or chart the Performance and storage capacity for the cluster.
+Use the top row of the cluster Overview page to navigate to server Nodes, manage Storage, view Containers, or chart the performance and storage capacity for the cluster.

 The Storage page presents a complete view for a cluster’s storage, as shown below.
 From this page, you can create new volumes (under Actions) and manage existing volumes, including snapshotting a volume.